PrimCargo693208/MinecraftProfileGetter/README.md

 1. Start the file `start_raw.bat`
 2. Enter the player name
-3. Press Enter to restart or enter "exit" and press Enter to exit the programm.
+3. Press Enter to restart or enter "exit" and press Enter to exit the program.

 ### Clear on exit

-Analogous to Normal mode, but with the addtion that it clears the terminal on programm exit.
+Analogous to Normal mode, but with the addtion that it clears the terminal on program exit.

 1. Start the file `start_clear.bat`
 2. Enter the player name
-3. Press [Enter] to restart or enter "exit" and press [Enter] to exit the programm and clear the terminal.
+3. Press [Enter] to restart or enter "exit" and press [Enter] to exit the program and clear the terminal.

 ### Terminal